 - f.
 Move the direction control lever (para.
-12i) from the center-off position to the proper position for the desired direction of travel. - g.
+12i) from the center-off position for the desired direction of travel. - g.
 Release the parking brake lever, depress the accelerator pedal, and move the load to the desired location.

 17. Depositing the Load